gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

 ```

 #### Using the `start_backup_process.sh` to start swatchdog and the backup process
-The `start_backup_process.sh` is a bash script to spin up swatchdog, start the backup process and remove the containers as the house-keeping step.
+The `start_backup_process.sh` is a bash script to spin up swatchdog, start the backup process and stop the container as the house-keeping step.
 In `dev` environment, it requires 3 arguments (starting doi, ending doi, max batch size) for executing the script, for example:
 ```
 % ./start_backup_process.sh 100001 100020 100